 It is possible to live together in the same home and still be separated.
 However, if this is the case, you will also need to include a sworn statement confirming that you have been separated for at least 12 months, despite continuing to live under the one roof.

-The team at NFL can help you throughout the divorce process, by:
+The team at Nicholes Family Lawyers can help you throughout the divorce process, by:

 - Providing practical advice on how to complete your application;